Guerrero Jr, Semien power surging Jays past Yanks 8-0

 Guerrero Sr. hit 449 homers in his 16-year career.
 His career high was 44 for the 2000 Montreal Expos when Toronto’s slugging first baseman was 1 year old.

-Guerrero also became the 10th player in MLB history with 40 homers in his age-22 season.
-The last was Atlanta’s Ronald Acuña Jr. in 2019.

-“That’s amazing,” Semien said.
-“I knew when we took BP, it was a good day to hit to right field.
-He didn’t hit on the field but I mentioned that to him.
-He’s so good he did it in his first at-bat.
-It’s something special.”

-Semien hit a solo drive in the first and his fifth career grand slam in the ninth.
+Semien hit a solo drive in the first and Toronto’s sixth grand slam of the season in the ninth.
 He has five homers in his last five games and a career-high 37 on the year.

 Ryu also got some help from a slimmed-down Guerrero at first base.
 Guerrero, who lost 42 pounds in the offseason, made two nice stretches to get a throw from shortstop Bo Bichette in the fifth and a toss from Semien on a double play in the sixth.